Amherst Course Catalog

 Advanced Data Analysis

-Prof. Wagaman | MWF 9:00 AM - 9:50 AMMaster advanced statistical methods to analyze complex data and communicate insights effectively.
+Prof. Wagaman | MWF 9:00 AM - 9:50 AMAdvanced statistical methods for complex real-world datasets.

 ECON-361